Murnong: Contemporary revival and conservation

 During the 1980s, Monash University academic Beth Gott documented Australian Indigenous foods with a focus on murnong and also curated the Aboriginal Educational Garden at the university to grow plants that were used by Indigenous people.
-Gott published her research on the in the papers Ecology of Root Use by the Aborigines of Southern Australia in 1982 and Murnong—Microseris scapigera: a study of a staple food of Victorian Aborigines in the Australian Aboriginal Studies journal in 1983.
+Gott published her research in the papers Ecology of Root Use by the Aborigines of Southern Australia in 1982 and Murnong—Microseris scapigera: a study of a staple food of Victorian Aborigines in the Australian Aboriginal Studies journal in 1983.
 She also published information about murnong in the books Victorian Koorie Plants with John Conran in 1991 and Koorie plants, Koorie people with Nelly Zola in 1992.

 In 2005, the Merri and Edgars Creek Confluence Restoration Group (MECCARG) formed at Merri Creek in Coburg North, Victoria and later renamed as Merri Murnong, with the aim of rejuvenating indigenous cultural landscape including dwindling stocks of murnong, using Gott's research.
 With the support of Wurundjeri elders, the group holds an annual Murnong Festival to harvest and cook murnong roots, then conducts a cultural burning.

 Author Bruce Pascoe helped to form the Indigenous group Gurandgi Munjie in 2011 'aimed not only to recover First Peoples’ traditional foods and culture, but also to become a unique food-led form of reconciliation where the work of Indigenous growers could provide healthy produce for high-end and commercial chefs and restaurants.'

 Murnong was prominently featured in Pascoe's 2014 book Dark Emu: Black Seeds: Agriculture or Accident?, which looked at the diaries of European settlers in Australia to understand Indigenous foods and farming methods.
 A second edition of the book was published in 2018 and became the number two bestselling nonfiction book in Australia for 2019 and number four in the same chart for 2020, which led to a greater awareness of murnong within Australia.

 Seeds of murnong are now commercially available and the plant is stocked in many nurseries in Australia.